MLOps-essi-upc/taed2-data-alchemists/modelcard.md

 {{ card_data }}
 ---

-# Model Card for {{ HEALTH CHAT BOT | default("HEALTH CHAT BOT", true) }}
+# Model Card for HEALTH CHAT BOT🤖🏥

 This model is a chat bot trained to answer health related questions.
-It is the fine tuned version of the following model: 'ybelkada/falcon-7b-sharded-bf16', on HuggingFace, on a data set with pairs of questions and answers of the subject, also from HuggingFace
+It is the fine tuned version of the following model: 'ybelkada/falcon-7b-sharded-bf16', on HuggingFace, on a data set with pairs of questions and answers of the subject, also from HuggingFace.

-{{ model_summary | default("", true) }}

 ## Model Details

 ### Model Description

 The rationale behind this is to answer mental health related queries that can be factually verified without responding gibberish words.

-{{ model_description | default("", true) }}

 - **Developed by:** {{ developers | default("[More Information Needed]", true)}}
 - **Shared by [optional]:** {{ shared_by | default("[More Information Needed]", true)}}